MMEHATKAR123/M2_Digital-Clock-Alarm/5_Report/REDME.md

 The ATmega328 is a single-chip microcontroller created by Atmel in the megaAVR family (later Microchip Technology acquired Atmel in 2016).
 It has a modified Harvard architecture 8-bit RISC processor core.

 The Atmel 8-bit AVR RISC-based microcontroller combines 32 KB ISP flash memory with read-while-write capabilities, 1 KB EEPROM, 2 KB SRAM, 23 general-purpose I/O lines, 32 general-purpose working registers, 3 flexible timer/counters with compare modes, internal and external interrupts, serial programmable USART, a byte-oriented 2-wire serial interface, SPI serial port, 6-channel 10-bit A/D converter (8 channels in TQFP and QFN/MLF packages), programmable watchdog timer with internal oscillator, and 5 software-selectable power-saving modes.
 The device operates between 1.8 and 5.5 volts.
 The device achieves throughput approaching 1 MIPS/MHz.
+  ## ATmega328 Micro-Controller Pin Description
+The Atmega328 is a very popular microcontroller chip produced by Atmel.
+It is an 8-bit microcontroller that has 32K of flash memory, 1K of EEPROM, and 2K of internal SRAM.

+The Atmega328 is one of the microcontroller chips that are used with the popular Arduino Duemilanove boards.
+The Arduino Duemilanove board comes with either 1 of 2 microcontroller chips, the Atmega168 or the Atmega328.
+Of these 2, the Atmega328 is the upgraded, more advanced chip.
+Unlike the Atmega168 which has 16K of flash program memory and 512 bytes of internal SRAM, the Atmega328 has 32K of flash program memory and 2K of Internal SRAM.